-On 8 May 2014 the complainant applied to Western Australian Land Information Authority (Landgate) (the agency) under the Freedom of Information Act 1992 (the FOI Act) for access to a report prepared by an external investigator concerning suspected breaches of discipline by the complainant (the disputed document).
-To protect the complainant's privacy, I have decided not to identify the complainant by name in the particular circumstances of this matter.
+On 7 April 2014 Peter Twiby (the complainant) applied to Western Australian Land Information Authority (Landgate) (the agency) under the Freedom of Information Act 1992 (the FOI Act) for access to a report prepared by an external investigator regarding his complaint against a named fellow employee (the disputed document).

-The agency refused the complainant access to the disputed document on the grounds that it was exempt under clause 3(1) of Schedule 1 to the FOI Act, because it included personal information, as defined in the FOI Act, about other individuals.
+The agency refused access to the disputed document on the grounds that it was exempt under clause 3(1) of Schedule 1 to the FOI Act because it included personal information, as defined in the FOI Act, about other individuals.
 The complainant applied for internal review of that decision.
 On internal review, the agency confirmed its original decision.

-On 4 August 2014 the complainant applied to the Information Commissioner for external review of the agency's decision.
+On 4 August 2014 the complainant applied to the Information Commissioner (the Commissioner) for external review of the agency's decision.
 Following receipt of the complaint, the Commissioner obtained the disputed document from the agency together with the agency's FOI file maintained in respect of the complainant's access application.
-The Commissioner reviewed the disputed document and carefully considered the detailed submissions made by the complainant and the agency.
+The Commissioner reviewed the disputed document and carefully considered the submissions made by the complainant and the agency.